Studio 218 will be open for S.o.W.a. First Friday June 1st from 5 to 9 pm.

 Arnie works in studio and en plein air, painting largely in oil on location at dawn or dusk, when the sun’s interaction with his subject matter is at its most dramatic.
 Arnie adheres to the old adage that “light is the bringer of beauty,” and his work reflects a strong emphasis on the interplay of light, shape and color, and a devotion to impressionism.
 “Chasing the light” best describes Arnie’s paintings; “The natural elements and my paints combine to reward me with lasting memories.”

-Arnie's work can be seen at SoWa - Studio 218 450 Harrison Avenue, Boston on the first Friday of every month and upon appointment, Pearl Street Gallery, Chelsea, Ma. by appointment only and Gallery 31 Orleans, Cape Cod.
+Arnie's work can be seen at SoWa - Studio 218 450 Harrison Avenue, Boston on the first Friday of every month and upon appointment, Pearl Street Gallery, Chelsea, Ma. by appointment.

 Studio 218 450 Harrison Ave.
 Boston